 Frontgate, which offers an array of artificial Christmas trees, also has a lovely collection of ornaments like this set of ombre glass drip baubles.
 The pearlescent finish and mix of ball, diamond, onion, and double-point shapes look so pretty on a sparsely decorated tree.

-Strategist senior writer Karen Iorio Adelson is particularly fond of Cody Foster’s miniature food ornaments.
+If you want the vintage look without the vintage price tag, Cody Foster is one of our favorite manufacturers of delightfully retro ornaments.
+Strategist senior writer Karen Iorio Adelson is particularly fond of the company’s miniature food ornaments.
 “I kind of want to buy them to just display around my apartment because they’re so precious,” she says.

 Perhaps, like our junior writer Arielle Avila, you “grew up surrounded by capiz lanterns, coasters, and trinkets” this time of year.
 If so, you too might find that hanging this capiz-star ornament makes you feel closer to home.
 “Feeling more homesick than usual this year, I ordered myself one as a sweet little reminder of my family,” she says.

 Growing up, Ro and her family decorated their tree with glass bell ornaments like these.
 “They’re just the prettiest,” she says, adding that “the glass is delicate and the chime they make when they clink is so slight and lovely.”

 Best novelty Christmas ornaments

 If you’re still into the plaster-bust trend of 2018, may we suggest this brilliant ornament of Aphrodite blowing a bubble with her gum?